 Since scalp acne is largely caused by skin cell, oil and product buildup, the best line of defense you have against pimples is washing your hair well and often.
 You need to take good care of your scalp so it continues to function the way it should.

-scalp and thoroughly scrub away old product reside, dirt and oils.
-Don’t just
+When you shampoo your hair, make sure to massage it into the scalp and thoroughly scrub away old product reside, dirt and oils.
+Don’t just rinse the hair!

 Treating pimples on the scalp

 Sometimes, even the people with the cleanest, healthiest scalps develop pimples.
 When you discover one, follow some of these tips to help it heal quickly.

 - Gently wash: Washing your hair gently with shampoo like you normally do can help the pimple drain and heal on its own.
 Don’t be afraid to wash your hair when dealing with acne, but use a gentle, fragrance-free shampoo if normal shampoo stings.

 - Tea tree oil: Tea tree essential oil contains antibacterial and anti-inflammatory properties that can help dry up and heal acne.
 Mix it with coconut oil and apply topically to the acne or mix it with your shampoo to give your scalp a scrub.